Coolalinga, Northern Territory

 Coolalinga is an outer suburban area in Darwin.
-It is 29 km south east of Darwin, 10 km south east of Palmerston and 6 km east of the proposed city of Weddell.
+It is 29 km south east of central Darwin, 10 km south east of Palmerston and 6 km east of the proposed city of Weddell.
 Its Local Government Area is the Litchfield Municipality.
 The name was first used by Len Cant for his store and caravan park on the Stuart Highway.
 Since Coolalinga Store, the area has become an important commercial centre for the Shire.

-Shopping and amenities
+Commerce

 Coolalinga is a major service centre for the outer rural Litchfield Shire and is a growing commercial centre.
 It is home to the Coolalinga Shopping Centre, the largest in the rural area.
 The shopping centre contains a post office, Woolworths supermarket with liquor and petrol outlets, as well as a pharmacy, cafes and a number of specialty shops.

 Outside the main shopping centre are a Veterinary Hospital, the office of the Litchfield Times local newspaper, petrol stations, a caravan park and a number of businesses serving rural industries.

-In addition to the existing Woolworths supermarket complex, Darwin based developer Gwelo constructed the 20,000sq m Coolalinga Shopping Village which provided the district with another food store, 3 major national retailers and up to 60 additional specialty stores.
+In addition to the existing Woolworths supermarket complex, Darwin-based developer Gwelo constructed the 20,000 m2 Coolalinga Shopping Village, which provided the district with another food store, three major national retailers and up to 60 additional specialty stores.
 The new complex is located on the eastern side of the Stuart Highway and serves the rural suburbs of Litchfield Shire.

-As part of the Gwelo development a 1000sq m block of land has been set aside for the construction of a seven-story office block which it is hoped will lure Northern Territory Government departments looking to move away from the Darwin CBD.
+As part of the Gwelo development, a 1000 m2 block of land has been set aside for the construction of a seven-story office block which it is hoped will lure Northern Territory Government departments looking to move away from the Darwin CBD.
 The office and shopping complex is expected to provide 1760 new public parking spaces.
 On adjacent land, Gwelo has been granted approval to provide 150 new homes, in a mixture of single occupancy and medium density buildings.
 When complete, this will bring over 400 new residents to the suburb.

-The NT Brewing Company Pty Ltd intends to open a tavern and boutique brewery in World War II Nissen Huts adjacent to the Stuart Highway at Coolalinga.
-A liquor licence was granted in 2009, but as of April 2012, the business has not commenced operations.

 Infrastructure

 Health

 There are no public hospitals in Coolalinga, but for non-urgent consultations, the Coolalinga Medical Centre, a private practice is located on Henning Road. it also has a psychological clinic as part of the health services in Coolalinga.
 An Amcal pharmacy is in the Coolalinga Shopping Centre.
 The rural area is served by the Palmerston Health Precinct which includes the Palmerston Community Care Centre, public dental service, St Johns' Ambulance and a Medical Specialists Clinic.
 Many of these services operate 24 hours.
-The nearest Public Hospital is Royal Darwin Hospital.
+The nearest public hospitals are Palmerston Regional Hospital and Royal Darwin Hospital.